kylesayrs/SketchGeneration/README.md

 The first aspect that makes GMM sequence models difficult to train is the tendency of GMMs to collapse onto sample points and produce exploding gradients (see [GMMPyTorch](https://github.com/kylesayrs/GMMPytorch)).
 The original authors partially address this by imposing a `gradient_clip` parameter which limits the maximum magnitude of any one gradient step.
 While this technique is effective, I found that the model still produced extreme positive loss spikes which made analysis difficult and renders some batches useless/counter productive.
 My solution was to, in addition to imposing gradient clipping, replace the `exp` activation, which is subject to gradient explosion on both sides, with `ELU` plus a very small constant to the diagonal sigmas which limits the minimum standard deviation variable, thereby limiting the collapsing effect and improving sample efficiency.

-2. Autoregressive inference is highly dependent on temperature
+2. Autoregressive training and inference is highly dependent on temperature

 The second difficult aspect is the autoregressive nature of the sequence model.
-Like any autoregressive model, this model is prone to hallucinations if predictions are produced which are not within the dataset distribution.
+Like any autoregressive model, this model is prone to autoregressive drift if predictions are produced which are not within the dataset distribution.
 To limit this effect, a `temperature` parameter is required during inference time to reduce the chance of positions and pen states outside of the expected distribution.

 3. Focal loss over NLLLoss